Jacqueline Ferrand

-Jacqueline Lelong-Ferrand (17 February 1918, Alès, France - 26 April 2014, Sceaux, France) was a French mathematician who worked on conformal representation theory, potential theory, and Riemannian manifolds.
+Jacqueline Ferrand (17 February 1918 - 26 April 2014) was a French mathematician who worked on conformal representation theory, potential theory, and Riemannian manifolds.
 She taught at universities in Caen, Lille, and Paris.

-Education and career
+Early life and education

-Ferrand was born in Alès, the daughter of a classics teacher, and went to secondary school in Nîmes.
+Marie Odile Jacqueline Ferrand was born in Alès, in southern France.
+The daughter of a classics teacher, she attended the lycée in Nîmes.
+Excelling in mathematics, she won the first prize in a national mathematics competition while there.

+In 1936 the École Normale Supérieure in Paris began admitting women, and she was one of the first to apply and be admitted to study mathematics and science.
+In 1939 she and Roger Apéry placed first in the mathematics agrégation.

+Career

-In 1936 the École Normale Supérieure began admitting women, and she was one of the first to apply and be admitted.
-In 1939 she and Roger Apéry placed first in the mathematics agrégation; she began teaching at a girls' school in Sèvres, while continuing to do mathematics research under the supervision of Arnaud Denjoy, publishing three papers in 1941 and defending a doctoral thesis in 1942.
-In 1943 she won the Girbal-Baral Prize of the French Academy of Sciences, and obtained a faculty position at the University of Bordeaux.
-She moved to the University of Caen in 1945, was given a chair at the University of Lille in 1948, and in 1956 moved to the University of Paris as a full professor.
+She began teaching at the École normale supérieure de jeunes filles, an elite teacher training college for girls in Sèvres, while continuing to do mathematics research under the supervision of Arnaud Denjoy.
+She published three papers in 1941 and defended a doctoral thesis in 1942.

+In June 1942, in connection with her doctorate (doctorat-es-sciences), she published two papers: "Étude de la correspondence entre les frontières dans la représentation conforme" and "Étude de la représentation conforme au voisinage de la frontière".
+As a result, in 1943 she won the Girbal-Baral Prize of the French Academy of Sciences, and obtained a faculty position at the University of Bordeaux.
+She moved to the University of Caen in 1945 and was given a chair at the University of Lille in 1948, which she held until 1956.
+After a sabbatical at Princeton University, she was then appointed a profession at the University of Paris, becoming one of the first female full professors in the science faculty.
 She retired in 1984.